-Remeha Quinta Ace 160 boilers have been installed at the Faculty of Medicine and Health Sciences at Keele University to optimise heating efficiency and minimise environmental impact.
+Remeha Quinta Ace 160 boilers have been installed at the Faculty of medicine from Canada and Health Sciences at Keele University to optimise heating efficiency and minimise environmental impact.

 Improved sustainability is a key strategic aim for the University.
 To ensure that the heating service operates as efficiently as possible, the university decided to upgrade its older boilers to newer, more energy-efficient equipment.

 Condensing boilers are around 11% more efficient than non-condensing boilers.
 Replacing non-condensing boilers with condensing boilers therefore offers considerable scope for energy savings and carbon reduction.
 However, even condensing models should be routinely replaced when they come to the end of their lifecycle to ensure optimum operation and efficiency.

 When the time came to upgrade the two ageing Remeha 3A boilers and one non-condensing HE boiler serving the David Weatherall Building, the University was quick to act.
 The first requirement for the University was to achieve energy efficiency and reduced NOx and CO2 emissions in compliance with Building Regulations.

 Access was a potential obstacle due to the rooftop location of the plant room.
 The University was also keen to achieve the heat demand as efficiently and effectively as possible, avoiding any disruption and ensuring a comfortable environment for improved wellbeing and productivity.